Anjini07/stock-price-prediction/README.md

 - Incorporating sentiment analysis from financial news
 - Applying deep learning models
 - Using longer historical windows for feature generation

+## Saved Model

+The trained Logistic Regression model is saved as a `.pkl` file using joblib.
+This allows the model to be reused later without retraining.